 If you are taking medication for diabetes and you’re starting a keto diet, it’s absolutely critical to do so carefully and be prepared.
 Most people's medication dosing are adjusted and prescribed to compensate for the high sugar they’re eating every day.

 So what happens if you stop eating these high sugars and continue taking medications that significantly lower your sugars?

 Your glucose can drop dangerously low in a condition called hypoglycemia - and this can even be deadly.

 But didn’t we just say that when there’s not enough sugar around our body can compensate with ketosis?
 Well, yes it does.
-But many of these diabetic medications work too quickly in dropping your glucose and your body may not have enough time to compensate for the lower sugar.
+But many of these diabetic medications work too quickly in dropping your glucose, and your body may not have enough time to compensate for the lower sugar.

-This makes it especially important for people with type 1 diabetes to work closely with their doctor before starting a keto diet - and it is often recommended that they have a higher carb intake (>50grams/day) in order to prevent dangerous complications.
+This makes it especially important for people with type 1 diabetes to work closely with their doctor before starting a keto diet - and it is often recommended that they have a higher carb intake (>50grams/day) to prevent dangerous complications.